SUSE-Cloud/automation/scripts/jtsync/README.md

 # jtsync - synchronize status from jenkins to trello
     Usage: jtsync --ci SERVICE (--matrix|--job) JOB_STATUS
-            --ci SERVICE                 Which ci is used (suse or opensuse) --matrix NAME,PROJECT        Set status of a matrix job --job NAME                   Set status of a normal job
+            --board BOARDID                   Board which should be updated --ci SERVICE                      Which ci is used (suse or opensuse) --matrix NAME,PROJECT,BUILDNR     Set status of a matrix job --job NAME                        Set status of a normal job

 Matrix job cards are selected in this form:

-    $ jtsync --ci suse --matrix cloud-trackupstream,Devel:Cloud:7:Staging
+    $ jtsync --ci suse --matrix cloud-trackupstream,Devel:Cloud:7:Staging,${BUILDNR}

 The script never returns anything other than `0` to make sure jenkins runs are not interruped by the script.

+If no `--board` parameter is given, the default SUSE Cloud board is used.

 ## Run the script on a developer machine
 Install `bundler` before continue: